Professors

 Dr. Femke Truijens

-Femke Truijens is Assistant Professor Clinical Psychology at the Erasmus School of Social and Behavioral Sciences.
+Femke Truijens is an Assistant Professor in Clinical Psychology, Methodology, and Philosophy of Science at Erasmus University Rotterdam.
 Her research is focused on meaningful measurement in clinical research and practice – specifically the validity and interpretation of measurement data given the meaning-making processes involved when patients score self-report measures.
 Her research incorporates qualitative and mixed research methods, validity theory, hermeneutic theory, and philosophy of science.
 Furthermore, she plays an active role in the ongoing debate on recovery as paradigm for clinical practice.
-In teaching, she coordinates the master course on Severe Mental Illness in Urban Context, in which contextual, recovery-oriented and narrative-based approaches are central.
+In teaching, she coordinates the master courses on Severe Mental Illness and Recovery, in which a self-critical approach is taken to medical, recovery-oriented, and narrative-based approaches of mental health, and Qualitative Research in Psychology, in which students from multiple master specialisations learn to think about and do qualitative research.
 Previous teaching was focused on diagnostics and assessment, psychotherapeutic techniques, qualitative and quantitative research methodology, philosophy of science, and scientific/clinical ethics and reflexivity.
+She is a lecturer in Scientific Development and Innovation in the Clinical Psychology postgraduate training at RINO Utrecht.
 She is founder and chair of the Qualitative Research Collective GGZ (KOG).
 Finally, she is psychotherapeutic practitioner in her private practice for gifted adults.

 Dr. Linda P. Dekker